theos/theos.dev/docs/Variables.md

   - Treat bundle as application-extension when linking (default: `false`)

 - XXX_SWIFT_BRIDGING_HEADER (str)
-  - Path to swift bridging header to use (default: `XXX-Bridging-Header.h`)
+  - Path to [Objective-C bridging header](https://developer.apple.com/documentation/swift/imported_c_and_objective-c_apis/importing_objective-c_into_swift) to be imported into all Swift files during compilation (default: `XXX-Bridging-Header.h`)
+  - For more information, see [Objective-C to Swift Interoperability](#objective-c-to-swift)

 - XXX_SWIFT_VERSION (num)
   - Swift version to use (default: `5`)